Kotlin/kotlinx-benchmark/README.md

 To run your benchmarks in all registered platforms, run `benchmark` Gradle task in your project.
 To run only on a specific platform, run `<target-name>Benchmark`, e.g., `jvmBenchmark`.

+When running benchmarks on Android, the benchmarks will run on all connected devices by default.
+A single device can be selected by using `ANDROID_SERIAL=<deviceId> ./gradlew androidBenchmark`

 For more details about the tasks created by the `kotlinx-benchmark` plugin, refer to [this guide](docs/tasks-overview.md).